GiovaniFonseca/Stuff4Trip/README.md

 ## Features

 ### Header
-- The header contain the hero-image of the site and a small box on the right inviting the user to join our club.
+- The header contain the name of the website also the input, where the user can add things to your Stuff Trip List.

 ### Favicon
 <img width="155" alt="image" src="https://user-images.githubusercontent.com/112728772/204063399-a9512b51-3106-4368-8ceb-93ad5f7a788d.png">